Azhar-khann/Reddit-Minimal/README.md

 - **Top Comments:** The application provides a feature to view the top comments of each post, making it easier to engage with the most popular discussions.

-## Future Development

-In the future, we plan to enhance the Reddit Minimal app by adding features that allow users to connect their Reddit accounts.
-This integration will enable users to vote on posts, comment on discussions, and engage with the community directly through the application.
-By connecting their accounts, users will have a more personalized experience and be able to interact with the content they love on Reddit.

-We understand the importance of user engagement and participation in online communities.
-By implementing account integration, we aim to provide a more immersive and interactive experience for Reddit Minimal users.

 ## Technologies Used